-Black and white necklaces on there own are not unique.
-To make them trendy I'll take all the ones I already have, buy more and wear them all together.
+Black and white necklaces on their own are not unique.
+To make them trendy I'll take all the ones I already have, buy more, and wear them all together.
 My new look is trendy, and I feel totally en-vogue.

 2. Accessories are the easiest way to stay trendy.

 Every season new fashion trends hit the runway.
 Staying stylish means including those up-to-the-moment pieces into how we dress.
 Accessories that are à la mode are the easiest and best way to stay current.
 Adding to your wardrobe by buying a few pieces that are en vogue is always fun, but using what you already have and creating your look with a scarf, shoes, a hat, and/or earrings is the best way to create your look that is au courant.